 Laschet is a so-called francophone politician, who maintains close relation with French president, Emmanuel Macron.
 His contingent election as chancellor could mean a closer co-operation between Germany and France and a more predictable leadership for the EU.

-correspondent: Dr Gabor Gulyas
+by correspondent: Dr Gabor Gulyas